Mirzipan/Homm3_BG_Database/index.md

 ## Game Rules

 Please note that none of the game rules are explained here.
 If you want to learn more about how to play the game, please refer to the [Rulebook Rewrite Project](https://github.com/Heegu-sama/Homm3BG).

+## Missions

+Please note that none of the missions can be found here.
+If you to see what the community is up to, please refer to the [Fan-Made Mission Book](https://github.com/qwrtln/Homm3BG-mission-book).